Parish Newsletter

 Peace to you, Deacon Rob

 Memorial Lamps - The experience of the pandemic is highlighting what is truly important to our community.
 It is apparent that the need for fresh flowers on the altar each week is not a burning desire.
 With that in mind, we will halt the regular purchase of flowers but continue to accept memorial donations for lamps.
 These donations support our worship supplies such as bread, wine, linens, candles, and oils.
 Please contact Tracey on reserving a date.
-Dates Available: 4/20 (one) 4/27 (two).
-Lamps are $7 each
+Lamps are $7 each 6/29 (two); 6/22 (one)

 Let us pray for peace: Eternal God, in whose perfect kingdom no sword is drawn but the sword of righteousness, no strength known but the strength of love: So mightily spread abroad your Spirit, that all peoples may be gathered under the banner of the Prince of Peace, as children of one Father; to whom be dominion and glory, now and for ever.
 Amen.
 (BCP pg 815)